Home (Angel)

-"Home" is episode 22 of season 4 in the television show Angel.
+"Home" is the 22nd episode of the fourth season of the American television series Angel.
 Written and directed by Tim Minear, it was originally broadcast on May 7, 2003 on the WB network.
 In the Season Four finale, Connor – having defeated Jasmine in the previous episode – plans to blow himself up with a comatose Cordelia and other hostages, while an undead Lilah Morgan offers Angel Investigations control of the Wolfram & Hart L.A. branch.

 Plot

 While Wesley doubts that the Lilah before them is real, Angel (with his preternatural vampire senses) confirms that it is really her.
 Lilah also shows her beheading scar as she explains that the "Senior Partners", the ruling counsel of the demonic firm who are based in Hell, are offering them control as thanks for bringing back chaos and discord in Los Angeles, which the group intended for the greater good.
 On the streets, while people raid stores, Connor spots a cop on top of a building, and catches him before he shoots himself with his own gun.
 The confused cop reveals that he has a family that are his "home".
 Enraged by the thought that the man would leave his family, Connor attacks the cop.

 Wesley confides his doubts to Gunn, worrying his remaining feelings for Lilah cloud his perspective.
 Lorne returns without news on Connor or Cordelia, but with the news that mayhem has been released on the streets in the aftermath.
 Angel warns the others against going to Wolfram & Hart, but as dawn approaches, the group finds themselves drawn to the offer of touring the Wolfram & Hart offices.
 One by one, they sneak off and get into the limo, surprised to see the others there.

 At the office, the group is approached by guides for their individual tours.
 Lorne is introduced to the manager of the entertainment department, who gives Lorne a glimpse of the talent managed by the firm.
 Wesley's guide, former Watcher Rutherford Sirk, impresses him with a vast collection of mystical references.
 Fred's guide is Knox, a smart young man who shows off the science department which she would run.
 Lilah shows Angel his new office, private elevator, and special windows that allow him to be in the sun without burning.
 She presents him with a file labeled "Sunnydale" and an amulet that Buffy needs for her upcoming battle with the First Evil, but he still acts uninterested.
 But when Lilah shows him a TV news report about Connor holding several people hostage, including the comatose Cordelia, in a sporting-goods store, Angel is finally ready to make a deal.
 Gunn is met by an attractive woman, and after mentioning he does not see how he would fit in at Wolfram & Hart, she takes him on a long elevator ride to the White Room.
 Alone in the room, Gunn is greeted by a black panther.